pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---TRS80.md

 grafyx3.lib and grafyx4.lib are respectively for the Model III and Model 4.
 Basing on the documentation, the Model III is expected to have a reduced display resolution of 512x192 pixels where the Model 4 got 640x240.

-## Extra Support Tools

-#### cmd2cas

-This is a GNU licensed program able to get a TRS-80 compatible cassette file.

-It is no longer necessary, appmake now embeds the same functionality.

 ## Links